Postage

 Out of this world!
 A postage stamp was inside the New Horizons spacecraft that made a flyby of Pluto in July 2015.
 That's the farthest distance traveled by a postage stamp - more than 3 billion miles.
 So noted by the Guinness World Records.

-Veterans.
-The Postal Service employs nearly 68,000 military veterans, making it one of the largest employers of veterans in the country.
+We’re patriotic.
+The Postal Service employs nearly 73,000 military veterans, making it one of the largest employers of veterans in the country.

-Affordability.
-For 58 cents, anyone can send a letter, regardless of geographic location, to anywhere in the United States and its territories.
+For 73 cents, anyone can send a letter, regardless of geographic location, to anywhere in the United States and its territories.

 breast cancer research

-The Breast Cancer Research semipostal stamp has raised more than $93.9 million for breast cancer research since 1998.
-More than 1.09 billion stamps have been sold.
+The Breast Cancer Research semipostal has raised $95 million since 1998.
+More than 1 billion Breast Cancer Research stamps have been sold.

 Trademarks